asnr/advanced-r-answers/foundations/functions.md

         70 functions have no arguments.
 No idea what's special about them.
 There are infix operators like `[` and `@` as well as OS calls like `Sys.time()` and random function like `contributors()` which lists contributors to the R project.

-     c.
-How could you adapt the code to find all primitive functions?
+    3. How could you adapt the code to find all primitive functions?

         ```r
         objs <- mget(ls("package:base"), inherits = TRUE)
         funs <- Filter(is.primitive, objs)
         ```

 3. What are the three important components of a function?

     `formals`, `body`, `environment`

 4. When does printing a function not show what environment it was created in?

     When the environment is the global environment.